Sam Altman steps down as president of startup program Y Combinator

 YC also said on Friday it plans to move to San Francisco from Mountain View, California, the latest sign of how startup activity has moved away from what was traditionally Silicon Valley and concentrated in San Francisco.

-Under Altman’s leadership, YC expanded beyond nascent startups and created of a separate fund and training program for to larger, more mature tech companies.
+Under Altman’s leadership, YC expanded beyond nascent startups and created a separate fund and training program for larger, more mature tech companies.
 It also expanded into China and added a host of other startup programs.

 Altman has become one of the startup industry’s more outspoken leaders on issues such as universal basic income and the safety and ethical implications of artificial intelligence.
 He helped found non-profit AI research organization OpenAI.